mpcooper23/bootcamp-tutoring-week-2/week-2/day-1/higher-order-functions/README.md

 console.log(bootcamp); // => [ {Stephanie Cooper}, {Bethany Joseph}]
 ```

 Admittedly, there is a lot going on here, but fundamentally here is what we've done: we have created a function that takes in a param of `students`, which we can assume is an array of student objects, and a param of `func`, which based on the name we can assume is a function.
-But why are receiving a function as an input?
+This is a called a *"higher order function"*.
+A higher order function is any function that **takes in a function as an argument or returns a function.**

 As you look at the function, you will see it's still doing the same basic things that happened in the previous functions: it's iterating through the input array; and at each iteration it's hitting this code: